MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 The following additional components are included in Setup and required for Machine Learning Server on Windows.

-* Microsoft .NET Core 1.1
 * Microsoft MPI 7.1
 * AS OLE DB (SQL Server 2016) provider
 * Microsoft Visual C++ 2015 Redistributable

-* Microsoft R Open 3.4.1 (if you install R Server)
-* Anaconda 4.2 with Python 3.5
+Setup also downloads Microsoft R Open 3.4.1 (if you add R) and Anaconda 4.2 with Python 3.5 (if you add Python).

 ## Running setup on existing installations